 Donner has been around for nearly a decade.
 It’s been producing competitively priced digital pianos and other musical instruments, establishing itself as a less pricey alternative for brands such as Yamaha, Kawai or Casio.
 The Chinese manufacturer has 3 more brands besides Donner, under which it produces various musical instruments: Eastar, Moukey and Reditmo.

 The main differentiating factor that makes the Donner DDP-80 stand out between other digital pianos is the lack of any visible control panel, buttons, speakers, knobs, sliders.
 An additional unique characteristic is the fact that it only has one preset piano sound.
 The manufacturers designed it to be more of an acoustic piano in a small, and affordable package, than an electronic keyboard.
 Of course it’s overall looks, given by the lack of buttons and the finish of the material, lend it an interesting, attractive appearance that fits well with most interior decoration styles.
-I, for one, like the retro looks of this particular model.
+I, for one, like the retro looks of this particular model and that of the DDP-60.

 The appearance of the Donner DDP-80 is the most obvious characteristic, the one that stands out the most.
 And some might argue, the most unusual one, that is for a digital piano.
 The minimalist, 50’s and 60’s style cabinet design has no comparison across the entire market of digital pianos.
 It’s made to look like wood, and I say “look” because it’s actually not wood.